 Use advertising to complement your social media marketing and get the most out of your social media content strategy.

 - Boost posts.
 If you have a post that got some good engagement, pay to have other people see it.
-Earn new fans.
+Earn new fans and drive traffic to your page.

 - Run a like campaign.
 A like campaign is one of the most misunderstood campaign types.
 No, it’s not to get more likes.
 A like campaign shows content that has been liked to the friends of the person who liked it.
 This is more social proof that makes the friends want to check you out.